TheAlgorithms/Algorithms-Explanation/Data Structures/Linked Lists/Singly Linked List.md

 - Size of a linked list is not fixed
 - Deleting and adding an element in the middle is not expensive compared to an array
-- Elements can be accessed sequentially not dynamically
+- Elements can be accessed sequentially not dynamically compared to an array
 - Extra memory allocation needs to be done for pointers which connects elements in a linked list